Joost-dm/moscowMap/README.md

 2. Display them on map;
 3. Display a round chart of positioning these points at Moscow's districts;
 4. Realize at the round chart controls of displaying points: show/hide points after the click of the chart's slice.
 5. Add a button for regenerating points.
-The refreshment of page's component must be realized without a refreshment of whole page.
+The refreshment of page's components must be realized without a refreshment of whole page.

 ## Project setup
 ```